mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### void DeleteCurrent()

-Deletes the current record in the specified AdgDataSet.
+Deletes the current record from the file that the FileAdapter is working with.

 ```cs
 void DeleteCurrent()